Gadsden State Community College

-If you are a transient student seeking admission for one semester, you must see that the Registrar of the college where you are regularly (permanently) enrolled sends to Admissions Office a Letter of Good Standing on your behalf.
+If you are a transient student seeking admission for one semester, you must see that the Registrar of the college where you are regularly (permanently) enrolled sends a transient letter to our Admissions office on your behalf.

 Early-Admission Students(also referred to as Accelerated Students) are high school students who have been approved by their high school administration to enroll in Gadsden State courses while they are still attending high school.

 To be admitted for enrollment at Gadsden State while still a high school student, you must:

 - Meet the admission requirements of Gadsden State;

 - Have successfully completed 10th grade with a "B" average;

 - Have completed the high school prerequisites (for example: a student may not enroll for English Composition until all high school English courses have been completed); and

 - Download the Accelerated Approval Form and have your high school principal or his/her designee sign to recommend you for college-level studies.